Xola-lab/oibsip_taskno/README.md

 SRC="1 - House Price Prediction (Files)/8a - MODEL EVALUATION - RESULT.png"
 </p>

+But what does this mean?
+Firstly, the variance score here means that nearly 54.6% of the variance in the target (Price) can be explained by the features (area, bedrooms, bathrooms, and parking).
+Secondly, this compliments the R-squared score of 0.55, which indicates that the model only explains a small amount of the variability in the price.
+However, given the correlation analysis and the fact that these features do not strongly reflect the linear relationship, we can rest assured that the model can still produce valid results -- although there is room for some moderation (and improvement).

 ### Data Visualisation
 The last and final step was to plot the regression: